madprops/awesome-setup/README.md

 Using Escape to cancel this shows more screenshot options

+# Log

+There's a simple log system that saves information to ~/.awm_log

+It automatically saves "critical" notifications to it.

+And other information can be added manually.

 # Notes

 If your mouse has topside buttons, you can use them for virtual desktop changing.